 Having a pellet tube smoker completely eliminates this issue, allowing you to create not only traditional BBQ, but a variety of smokey food like prime rib, ham, bratwurst, and even a thanksgiving turkey without needing to purchase a pellet grill.

-It’s actually pretty easy to use a pellet tube smoker, and there are a few different ways you can use it to create aromatic wood smoke.
+It’s actually pretty easy to use a pellet tube smoker

 The pellets require more oxygen to smolder than chips, and chips in the tube smoker will likely just ignite, causing an unwanted fire on or worse, IN your grill.